Qishan (official): Personal life

 Qishan had two children.
 His son Jingshou (景寿) married the Daoguang Emperor's sixth daughter, Princess Hejing (固伦和静公主).
-Meanwhile, Qishan's daughter married the Daoguang Emperor's son, Prince Chun, making her the stepmother of the Guangxu Emperor and the step-grandmother of Puyi, the last Qing emperor.
+Meanwhile, Qishan's daughter married the Daoguang Emperor's son, Prince Chun, making her the stepmother of the Guangxu Emperor and the step-grandmother of the Xuantong Emperor, the last Qing emperor before the Qing Dynasty was overthrown in 1912.

-Qishan was also described as pragmatic and arrogant by British Superintendent Charles Elliot.

 During negotiations with Charles Elliot in Guangzhou in the First Opium War, Qishan faked an illness to buy time.
 This prompted British soldiers to search Qishan's sewage, where they allegedly found traces of Opium.
 However, many historians approach this information with skepticism, as they believe it was Propaganda from the British.